Smoothed analysis for graph isomorphism

 Given the machinery developed to prove \cref{thm:smoothed-disparity}, the proof of \cref{thm:sparse-random-informal} is rather simple.
 Special care needs to be taken in the regime where $p$ is very close to $1/n$ (this is the critical regime for the \emph{phase transition} of Erd\H os--R\'enyi random graphs).

 A related problem is to characterise the automorphism group of a random graph.
-Linial and Mosheiff achieved this when $np_n\to \infty$, and asked about the case where $p_n$ has order of magnitude $1/n$ (specifically, they wrote that they ``suspect'' that the largest biconnected component of the so-called \emph{2-core} has trivial automorphism group).
+Linial and Mosheiff achieved this when $np_n\to \infty$, and asked about the case where $p_n$ has order of magnitude $1/n$.
+Specifically, they wrote that they ``suspect'' that the largest $2$-connected component of the $2$-core has trivial automorphism group.
 We prove that Linial and Mosheiff's suspicion is mostly (but not exactly) correct.
 To state our theorem in this direction, we need a further definition. \begin{definition} For a graph $G$, let $\mathrm{core}_k(G)$ be its $k$-core (its largest subgraph with minimum degree at least $k$).
-A \emph{bare path}\footnote{Such paths are also sometimes called \emph{threads} in the structural graph theory community.} in a graph is a path whose internal vertices have degree 2. \end{definition} Note that any graph $G$ can always be obtained by gluing a (possibly trivial) rooted tree to each vertex of $\mathrm{core}_2(G)$, and adding some tree components.
+A \emph{bare path} in a graph is a path whose internal vertices have degree 2.
+A \emph{closed} bare path is a bare path between a vertex and itself (strictly speaking, this is actually a cycle, not a path). \end{definition} Note that any graph $G$ can always be obtained by gluing a (possibly trivial) rooted tree to each vertex of $\mathrm{core}_2(G)$, and adding some tree components.
 As observed by Linial and Mosheiff, in order to characterise the automorphisms of $G$, it suffices to characterise how such automorphisms act on $\mathrm{core}_2(G)$.
 Indeed, having specified how an automorphism acts on $\mathrm{core}_2(G)$, all that remains is to specify automorphisms of the rooted trees attached with each vertex, and the tree components.